 ticket_indextable, which will be populated with keywords based on ticket data.
 Use the following command for generating an initial index after switching backends:

 Ticket Search Index¶

 OTRS uses a special search index to perform full-text searches across fields in articles from different communication channels.

 To create an initial index, use this command:

 Actual article indexing happens via an OTRS daemon job in the background.
 While articles which were just added in the system are marked for indexing immediately, it could happen their index is available within a few minutes.

 There are some options available for fine tuning the search index:

-Defines if archived tickets will be included in the search index (off by default).
+- Defines if archived tickets will be included in the search index (not enabled by default).
 This is advisable to keep the index small on large systems with archived tickets.
-If this is turned off, archived tickets will not be found by full-text searches.
+If this is enabled, archived tickets will not be found by full-text searches.

 There are three default filters defined:

 - The first filter strips out special chars like: , & < > ? ” ! * | ; [ ] ( ) + $ ^ =